You are $75 away from free shipping

-It’s an age-old question—a la the chicken and the egg.
-Which is supposed to come first: eyeliner or eye shadow?
+It’s an age-old question—like the chicken and the egg.
+In regards to eye makeup, which is supposed to come first: eyeliner or eye shadow?
 There is a certain level of creativity you can apply to makeup, meaning there are no hard and fast rules that designate when to use your products.
-(The same can’t be said for skin care products like eye cream and dark spot corrector, however, so read our guide to layering.)
-Still, there are guidelines you may find it helpful to follow.
+(Side note: The same can’t be said for skin care products, however, so you’ll also want to read our guide on layering.)
+Still, there are eyeliner and eye shadow guidelines that you may find it helpful to follow.
+Keep reading to learn more about the correct order in which to apply your eye makeup products.

 When it comes to eye shadows and eyeliners, it’s best to start with eye shadow, then move on to your eyeliner.
-The reasoning is pretty simple, and will likely have you wondering how you’ve never realized it before.
-Here are the deets: Applying eyeliner before eye shadow can often end up with your eyeliner becoming (literally) overshadowed, with powdery eye shadow covering up and softening the effects of your eyeliner.
-Unless that’s really the makeup look you’re going for, you’ll want to use eye shadows first, then eyeliner.
+The reasoning is pretty simple and will likely have you wondering how you’ve never realized it before.
+Here are the details: Applying eyeliner before eye shadow can often end up with your eyeliner becoming (literally) overshadowed, with powdery eye shadow covering up and softening the effects of your eyeliner.
+Unless that’s the makeup look you’re going for, you’ll likely want to use eye shadows first, then apply your eyeliner on top of the shadow.
 That way, both can remain sharp and crisp—no muddled makeup here.
 Keep reading for more on the best way to apply eye shadow and eyeliner.

 You now know to follow eye shadow with eyeliner, but it’s fair if all your questions haven’t been answered.
 In fact, we’re prepared for that.
 Here’s the breakdown of exactly how and when to apply each of your eye makeup products.